Ice or Heat: What’s Best for Your Pain?

 Sore throat: Ice or heat

 If you’re dealing with a sore throat, you can take your pick of potential soothers.
 Sipping hot tea or soup or eating ice pops or ice cream—either one could help make your symptoms feel better.
 Gargling is another simple and effective way to soothe your pain.
-Try one of 16 natural gargles to ease sore throat pain.
+Try one of these natural gargles to ease sore throat pain.